huangruoqi/computer_vision_learning/README.md

   * specify `<name>.mp4.csv` files in `LSTM.py` to train
 * `make predict` to test LSTM model
   * specify model folder to load in `src/predict.py`
+  * might need to retrain model on different machine to get the working `keras_metadata.pb` file

 ## Setup
 * **Windows** *(recommended)*